Wildsong/ArcGIS_Python_Template/README.md

 You can run sample.pyt as a standalone script.
 It will pull in the tools and then list out what it knows about them.

-I don't have a unit test in sample_tool.py yet.

 ## Resources

 https://desktop.arcgis.com/en/arcmap/latest/analyze/creating-tools/defining-parameter-data-types-in-a-python-toolbox.htm

 https://desktop.arcgis.com/en/arcmap/latest/analyze/creating-tools/controlling-the-progress-dialog-box.htm